atiq-cs/cpp/MFC/PingGUI/ReadMe.md

 We also considered that UI should be re-implemented using Win32 SDK/API.
 We don't need MFC since it's straight-forward!

 In future, platforms to cover,
-2. Metro App for Windows
+2. MAUI App for Windows to run cross platform
 3. App for Linux
 4. One app for MAC